Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra

 \subsection{$H_{\infty}$ robustness}

-To illustrate the performance of the proposed robust $H_{\infty}$ controller under different uncertainties and disturbances, the task was devised based on the motion of a mobile platform, a Pioneer P3-DX from Adept Mobile Robots LCC, which moved in triangle-wave fashion, alternating smoothly back and forth at fixed speed (respectively with period of $2.5\,s$ and $3.45\,s$).
+To illustrate the performance of the proposed robust $H_{\infty}$ controller under different uncertainties and disturbances, a task was devised based on the motion of a mobile platform, a Pioneer P3-DX, which moved in triangle-wave fashion, alternating smoothly back and forth at fixed speed (respectively with period of $2.5\,s$ and $3.45\,s$).
 The end-effector had to track the non-fixed target with a constant relative pose.
 Since in this scenario the robot manipulator does not have knowledge of the mobile base velocity, the trajectory has an additional unknown twist, which is a disturbance that directly affects the relative pose.

 Theorem~\ref{THEOREM_TRACKING} was used with different values of $\perftranslation$, while keeping $\perfrotation=2$ constant.
 Table~\ref{table:diff hinf values} summarizes the numerically computed noise to error attenuation,